A Generalized Kernel Approach to Structured Output Learning: Introduction

 \section{Introduction}

-In many situations one is faced with the task of learning a mapping between objects of different nature, which can be generally characterized by complex data structures.
-This is often the case in a number of practical applications such as statistical machine translation~\citep{Wang-2010}, and speech recognition or synthesis~\citep{Cortes-KDE-2005}.
-Designing algorithms that are sensitive enough to detect structural dependencies among these complex data is becoming increasingly important.
-While classical learning algorithms can be easily extended to include complex inputs, more refined and sophisticated algorithms are needed to handle complex outputs.
+In many practical problems such as statistical machine translation~\citep{Wang-2010} and speech recognition or synthesis~\citep{Cortes-KDE-2005}, we are faced with the task of learning a mapping between objects of different nature that each can be characterized by complex data structures.
+Therefore, designing algorithms that are sensitive enough to detect structural dependencies among these complex data is becoming increasingly important.~While classical learning algorithms can be easily extended to complex inputs, more refined and sophisticated algorithms are needed to handle complex outputs.
 In this case, several mathematical and methodological difficulties arise and these difficulties increase with the complexity of the output space.
-Depending on the nature of this space, complex output data can be divided into three classes: (1)~Euclidean, i.e vectors or real-valued functions; (2)~mildly non-Euclidean, i.e points on a manifold and shapes; and (3)~strongly non-Euclidean, i.e structured data like trees or graphs.
-To date, most powerful methodologies have been developed for output data that resides in a Euclidean space.
-Multi-task learning (vector outputs) and functional data analysis (functional outputs) have received a great deal of scientific attention in the machine learning and statistics communities~\citep{Caruana-1997, Ando-2005, Ramsay-2005}.
-However a relatively little attention has been paid to the structured output case.
-Recently, great efforts have been made to expand the applicability and robustness of general learning engines to structured output contexts, and international workshops have been dedicated to this research topic.
-For example, we can cite the ICML workshop on ``Learning in Structured Output Spaces''~\citep{ICML-Workshop-2006}, the NIPS workshop ``Structured Input - Structured Output''~\citep{NIPS-Workshop-2008}, and the SAMSI\footnote{SAMSI stands for Statistical and Applied Mathematical Sciences Institute.} research program on ``Analysis of Object Data''~\citep{SAMSI-2010}.
+Complex output data can be divided into three classes: {\bf 1)}~{\em Euclidean}:~vectors or real-valued functions; {\bf 2)}~{\em mildly non-Euclidean}:~points on manifolds and shapes; and {\bf 3)}~{\em strongly non-Euclidean}:~structured data like trees and graphs.~The focus in the machine learning and statistics communities has been mainly on multi-task learning (vector outputs) and functional data analysis (functional outputs)~\citep{Caruana-1997,Ramsay-2005}, where in both cases output data reside in a Euclidean space, but there has also been considerable interest in expanding general learning algorithms to structured outputs.